AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_ios.md

 ## Implementation

+To implement a custom audio renderer in your project, refer to the following steps.

 1. Get the audio data to play from `onRecordAudioFrame`, `onPlaybackAudioFrame`, `onMixedAudioFrame`, or `onPlaybackAudioFrameBeforeMixing`.
 2. Render and play the remote audio data on your own.